tradingstrategy-ai/web3-ethereum-defi/docs/source/api/provider/index.rst

 This submodule offers functionality to connect and enhance robustness of various EVM JSON-RPC API providers..

-- See :ref:`multi prc` for a tutorial
+- See :ref:`multi rpc` for a tutorial

 - Support for test and mainnet fork backends like :py:mod:`eth_defi.provider.anvil` and :py:mod:`eth_defi.provider.ganache`